I am learning that when we add to our faith, goodness, we gain encouragement from The Word. WE can add Light to the Darkness.

 Like my Daddy’s example, it doesn’t have to be long.
 The message will provide affirmation, a reminder of your love, and emotional support for the recipient.

-By now, you are aware of the passing of Mrs. Nancy Reagan, wife of our 40th U.S. President, Ronald Reagan.
-The service for Mrs. Reagan will be this coming Friday.
+I ‘m quite sure you are aware of the passing of Mrs. Nancy Reagan, wife of our 40th U.S. President, Ronald Reagan in March 2016.
 President Reagan was also known for sending love letters to his sweetheart.
 Click here to read a sampling of some of these notes and letters.

 I am currently reading a historical fiction book The Postmistress by, Sarah Blake set in both London and coastal Franklin, Massachusetts.
 This intriguing novel based on details of the early 1940’s really got me thinking about the importance of personal letters.